Rvndyr/Rvndyr/README.md

 - **Backend / DevOps:** FastAPI, AWS, Kubernetes, Helm, ArgoCD, Docker
 - **Frontend / Web:** React (styled-components), Vue, HTML, CSS
 - **Tools / Other:** Git, GitHub Actions, Jenkins, Infrastructure as Code

 ---

-## 🎯 What I’m Looking For / What Interests Me

-- I’m always open to **collaborating on open-source projects** — especially in the DevOps space.
-- I love learning **new languages / frameworks / tooling**, and I value **clean, maintainable code** and **well-documented projects**.
-- Interested in building tools to streamline **development workflows, observability, and automation**.

----